Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Related Work

 \section{Related Work}

-\textbf{LLMs for Economics and Financial Decisions} Recent progress in LLMs has had a notable impact on economics and financial decision-making.
-Models specifically designed for finance, such as FinGPT, BloombergGPT, and FinMA, FinAgent \cite{liu2023fingpt, wu2023bloomberggpt, xie2023pixiu, zhang2024multimodal}, have been applied to tasks like sentiment analysis, entity recognition, and making trading decisions.
+\textbf{LLMs for Trading Decisions.} Recent progress in LLMs has had a notable impact on economics and financial decision-making.
+Models specifically designed for finance, such as FinGPT, BloombergGPT, FinMA, FinAgent, FinMem \citep{liu2023fingpt, wu2023bloomberggpt, xie2023pixiu, zhang2024multimodal, yu2024finmem}, have been applied to tasks like sentiment analysis, entity recognition, and making trading decisions.
 LLM-driven agents for financial trading have also drawn considerable attention.
-The Sociodojo framework \cite{cheng2024sociodojo}, for instance, developed analytical agents for managing stock portfolios, demonstrating the potential for creating "hyper-portfolios."
-Although there are studies focused on cryptocurrency markets, many models still struggle to outperform a basic buy-and-hold strategy, revealing the need for further improvements \cite{li2024reflective, yu2024finmem}.
+The Sociodojo framework \citep{cheng2024sociodojo}, for instance, developed analytical agents for managing stock portfolios, demonstrating the potential for creating "hyper-portfolios."
+Although numerous studies focus on trading, few explore the performance differences between various LLM backbones in depth.
+For example, in the FinMem Backbone Algorithm Comparison \citep{yu2024finmem}, GPT-4-Turbo achieved a cumulative return that was less than 8\% of GPT-4's performance, a surprising result that warrants deeper analysis.

-\textbf{Reasoning Process of LLM Agents} A common method for examining the reasoning process of LLMs involves generating intermediate reasoning steps using techniques such as chain-of-thought reasoning \cite{wei2022chain, kojima2022large} and question decomposition \cite{zhou2022least}.
-However, a key challenge remains the absence of a standardized benchmark for evaluating LLM agents' reasoning abilities \cite{zhang2024llm}.
-Additionally, the reasoning process behind LLMs' trading decisions has been largely unexplored \cite{ding2024large}.
-To address these gaps, we propose a FS-ReasoningAgent designed to evaluate LLM agents' reasoning, focusing on how they incorporate both fact and subjectivity when making decisions in cryptocurrency markets.
+\textbf{Reasoning Process of LLM Agents.} A common method for examining the reasoning process of LLMs involves generating intermediate reasoning steps using techniques such as chain-of-thought reasoning \citep{wei2022chain, kojima2022large} and question decomposition \citep{zhou2022least}.
+However, the reasoning process behind LLMs' trading decisions has been largely unexplored \citep{ding2024large, zhang2024llm}.
+To address this gap, we propose a FS-ReasoningAgent designed to evaluate LLM agents' reasoning, focusing on how they incorporate both fact and subjectivity when making decisions in cryptocurrency markets.
 This framework aims to clarify how LLMs reason through trading decisions, providing valuable insights that can guide future research in this field.

-\textbf{Reflection in LLM Agents} LLMs are able to reflect upon their own CoT and produce guidance that can significantly improve problem-solving performance \cite{renze2024self}.
-Recent advancements in automatic prompt refinement \cite{pryzant2023automatic, ye2024investigating} and the use of automated feedback to enhance reasoning \cite{paul2023refiner} have further pushed the boundaries in this area.
-A key development is the "Reflexion" framework by \cite{shinn2024reflexion, cheng2024sociodojo}, which transforms the reinforcement of language agents by incorporating linguistic feedback and reflective text stored in an episodic memory buffer, rather than relying on traditional weight updates.
-These innovations emphasize the ability of LLMs to learn from mistakes and improve through self-reflection.
+We discuss the most related work here and leave more details in \autoref{supplementary-related} due to the limited space.